-st or second to last on all five STAAR EOC STAAR exams when compared to other high schools in the district.
-Terry High School had Root Cause: Students are entering the ninth grade with an average Lexile below grade level. had an st or second to last on all five STAAR EOC STAAR exams when compared to other high schools in the district.
+ment 1: Students scored last or second to last on all five STAAR EOC STAAR exams when compared to other high schools in the district.
+Terry High School had an '5.4 out of 6 high schools.
+Root Cause: Students are entering the ninth grade with an average Lexile below grade level. st or second to last on all five STAAR EOC STAAR exams when compared to other high schools in the district.
 Terry High School have Root Cause: Students are entering the ninth grade with an average Lexile below grade level.